versatica/mediasoup-website/documentation/v2/mediasoup/debugging.md

 By default logging is turned off.
 In order to enable it, the `DEBUG` environment variable must be set *before* loading mediasoup and any other Node.js module that also uses the **debug** module.

 <div markdown="1" class="note">
-Check the [debug](https://www.npmjs.com/package/debug) module documentation v2/for further information regarding how to filter specific log messages based on namespace matching rules.
+Check the [debug](https://www.npmjs.com/package/debug) module documentation for further information regarding how to filter specific log messages based on namespace matching rules.
 </div>